 Applied new approach to designing a re-entry system for on-demand return of scientific payloads from the International Space Station.

 Provided energy company with a new approach (k-NN clustering) to better classify customers based on true energy usage patterns and investigate energy efficiency traits (see Publications below).

 Designed experiments and testbed to investigate the use of nitrous oxide in hybrid propulsion engines.
 Ran rocket engine firing tests and analyzed results across a variety of performance metrics.

 I dropped out.
 Why?
 I found most of the curriculum unfulfilling, and dedicating myself to learning engineering management skills through experience to be far more valuable.

 Main languages: Python and C++.
 Main tools: NumPy, Eigen, gtsam, git, ROS.
 Ping me for more granularity.

 Implemented varieties of CNN + LSTM architectures to investigate temporal dependencies in video data, specifically for predicting speed and steering for a self-driving car.

 Integrated Pareto-optimality into traditional A* and D* search algorithms to provide improved methods for multi-objective path planning.
-I showed strong improvements over traditional methods across all optimization metrics in simulated environments, including in a Mars terrain case study.
+I showed strong improvements over traditional methods across all optimization metrics in simulated environments, including in lunar and Mars terrain case studies.

 Lunar rover project manager and lead of systems engineering.